maevelander/wp-knowledgebase/readme.txt

 Please check that the shortcode `[kbe_knowledgebase]` is added on the Knowledgebase main page.
 You can tweak the design using CSS in your theme.
 Or for more advanced customisation see previous point.

+= Can I control privacy or content restrictions for WP Knowledgebase categories and posts? =

+Yes.
+Any content restriction solution that is compatible with Custom Post Types should work with WP Knowledgebase.

 = Can I use WP Knowledgebase in my Language? =

 Yes, the plugin is internationalized and ready for translation.
 If you would like to help with a translation please [contact me](http://www.enigmaweb.com.au/contact)